ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 user     23007 319.0  4.6  8385484 775020 s001  RN   11:50am   0:24.49 /usr/bin/java -Dwfd.menu.appetizers.url=http://localhost:8081/appetizers -Dwfd.menu.entrees.url=http://localhost:8082/entrees -Dwfd.menu.desserts.url=http://localhost:8083/desserts -jar target/wfd-menu-0.0.1-SNAPSHOT.jar
 ```

 2. Ensure the Menu microservice is functioning by poking its rest service.
-In order to do that, we will point our web browser to `http://localhost:<MENU_PORT>/<MENU_ENDPOINT>` (you can read how to find out the value for these variables on the main readme in the Menu microservice GitHub repository **\<PLACEHOLDER HEMANKITA>**).
+In order to do that, we will point our web browser to `http://localhost:<MENU_MICROSERVICE_PORT>/<MENU_MICROSERVICE_ENDPOINT>` (you can read more on each microservice's port and endpoints in their own GitHub repositories.
+The list of microservices can on the main readme clicking [here](#project-component-repositories)).
 If you have not modified the default values for the Menu microservice, the url should be:

 ```
 http://localhost:8180/menu